jakobvonessen/Unity/README.md

     }
     ```
 ## f5.cs
-Allows easy access to the `Play` button in Unity by mapping the **F5** key to it.
+Allows easy access to the `Play` button in Unity by mapping the **F5** key to it. ***Put anywhere in the project hierarchy to make it work.***

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0MjQxMDUzNDEsLTIxMzA1MTE3NCwtOD
+eyJoaXN0b3J5IjpbMjA4MTIyNzUwNSwtMjEzMDUxMTc0LC04ND
-Q4MTM5Nzc1LDExNDI1OTk0ODUsLTE4MTM2MDgzLC0xMDU3MDEz
+gxMzk3NzUsMTE0MjU5OTQ4NSwtMTgxMzYwODMsLTEwNTcwMTM4
-ODg2XX0=
+ODZdfQ==
 -->